Trump blasts report on his business losses, calls accounting a 'sport'

 His former lawyer Michael Cohen, however, told a House panel in February that rather than an audit being underway, Trump feared releasing the tax information could lead to an audit and penalties.

-Trump has previously warned that he considered any probe of his personal or business finances off limits, telling the Times in a July 2017 interview that any such scrutiny would be crossing a “red line.”

-Reporting by Makini Brice, Richard Cowan and Susan Heavey; Editing by Bernadette Baum
+Trump has previously said any probe of his personal or business finances were off limits, telling the Times in a July 2017 interview that any such scrutiny would be crossing a “red line.”
+(Reporting by Makini Brice; Editing by Bernadette Baum)